israelpereira55/israelpereira55.github.io/index.md

 The project was also presented in the news: [link](https://tribunaonline.com.br/economia/tecnologia-capixaba-no-carro-voador-da-embraer-139290).
 As in the news, the vehicle will cost R$ 14,9 million, and 250 units were already sold in May/24.

-<p align="justify">I also enjoy computer vision and have two years of professional experience.
+<p align="justify">I also enjoy computer vision and have 1,5 years of professional experience.
 Out of a bunch of works that I can't tell, I've developed many systems that use both neural networks, graph theory, and optimization algorithms for real-time applications using neural networks such as YoLo, EfficientNet, and tracking (with my optimization techniques and that was the best part!).
 Also, as an optimization lover, I really enjoyed looking for state-of-the-art techniques to improve the model's performance and achieve better training.</p>

 <p align="justify">My research is mostly about optimization algorithms and meta-heuristics.
 Lately, I have been able to propose a state-of-the-art algorithm for the CVRP in conjunction with my supervisors.
 The paper was published among the ten best-ranked journals in Computer Science on the Scopus ranking that year.
 The algorithm is called CDELS and it was also published open-source! =D</p>

-<p align="justify">I mostly use C, C++, and Python.
+<p align="justify">I mostly use C, C++, and Python in my projects.
 Here are also my papers, and if they are out of the embargo period, I will present the manuscript version =).</p>

 ## _Experience_